fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 4. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
 5. "Which components would you like to generate?" - Producer
 6. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
+7. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-7. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+8. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-8. Overwrite all files in conflict
+9. Overwrite all files in conflict
-9. `FooProducer` (produces `Foo`) is available with a `FooSerializer` and a `FooKafkaResource` to [help testing](README.md#test-consumers-and-producers)
+10. `FooProducer` (produces `Foo`) is available with a `FooSerializer` and a `FooKafkaResource` to [help testing](README.md#test-consumers-and-producers)

 ### Create a consumer NOT linked to an entity